CSC207-UofT/course-project-mer/phase0/walkthrough.md

 After initialization, PlayAction will load the audio file and playback will be ready. \
 User of the app will be able to play/pause the audio through click of a button. \
 We have packed our audio file in res/raw so, when presented, the program can be run with one click.

+A set of unittests are also included in app/src/androidTest/java/com/plamer/PlayActionTest for testing basic functionality of PlayAction (play/pause)